 The Golden Eagle is unlike anything that anyone has ever seen – in any museum, anywhere in the world

-The Golden Eagle was commissioned by Canadian entrepreneur, treasure hunt expert and philanthropist Ron Shore as part of an exhaustive multi-year personal mission to create the world’s most unique treasure, and then donate the proceeds from its eventual sale to help fight breast cancer -- a disease that stole his sister away just two days after giving birth to her daughter.
+The solid gold statue of an eagle was commissioned by entrepreneur/ philanthropist and treasure hunt expert Ron Shore in an effort to make a real difference in the fight against cancer.
+His hope was to create one of the world’s most unique and valuable treasures, and then donate the proceeds from its sale to help fight cancer, in particular breast cancer -- a disease that took his sister just two days after giving birth to her daughter.

-Shore has agreed to part with The Golden Eagle for $1M off its estimated market value.
-Of the 5 million dollar selling price, Shore will give: 1 million dollars directly to the breast cancer charity of the buyer’s choice.
-1 million dollars will be given to the winner of his “The World’s Greatest Treasure Hunt: Quest for the Golden Eagle” contest (learn more at http://www.TheGreatHunt.com).
-The remainder will go to cover contest promotion costs and other expenses in an effort to raise an additional 24 million dollars for cancer research.
+Shore has set the selling price at 5 million dollars.
+From the sale: 1 million dollars will go directly to the cancer charity of the buyer’s choice.
+1 million dollars will be given to the winner of “The World’s Greatest Treasure Hunt” a real treasure hunt for a million dollar prize where 100% of the net proceeds go to cancer research (learn more at http://www.TheGreatHunt.com).
+The remainder will go to cover contest promotion costs and expenses in an effort to raise an additional 24 million dollars for cancer research.

-In addition, Shore has earmarked a $100,000 finder’s fee to any individual who helps facilitate the sale of The Golden Eagle by introducing the spectacular statue to its eventual benefactor.
+In addition, Shore has earmarked a substantial finder’s fee to anyone who helps find a benefactor / buyer for The Golden Eagle.

 “The Golden Eagle is unlike anything that anyone has ever seen – in any museum, anywhere in the world” commented Shore, who has been featured in a number of national and international interviews on-air and in print.
-“And while I truly love this unforgettable statue and have sacrificed an enormous amount of time and money to oversee its creation, the time has finally come for it to find its new owner, and fulfill its original intention: to help raise funds for breast cancer research.
-When my sister was tragically taken away just two days after giving birth to my niece, I made a promise that I would do whatever I could to strike the biggest possible blow in the fight against breast cancer.
+“In my travels as a treasure hunter and having visited the worlds’ great museums like: The Louvre, The Hermitage, Rijksmuseum and the Smithsonian, I have never seen anything like this statue.
+When on display people have stood and looked at it continuously for up to 30 minutes just taking in the brilliant reflections from the 763 diamonds and the intricacies of the gold work.
+While I truly love this unforgettable statue, the time has come for it to find its new owner, and fulfill its original intention: to help raise funds for breast cancer research.
+When my sister died just two days after giving birth to my niece, I made a promise that I would do whatever I could to strike the biggest possible blow in the fight against breast cancer.
 The sale of the Golden Eagle, will help make that happen.”

-The Golden Eagle, which is also thought to be the third largest gold sculpture in the world, is an awe inspiring one-of-a kind work of artistry and refined old world craftsmanship.
-Hand-crafted in 18kt white gold, 14kt white gold, 14kt yellow gold and 10k yellow gold, the free standing 26cm x 10cm eagle took more than 4,000 hours to create.
-Its head features a rhodium finish and is pave set with 763 round brilliant-cut diamonds, and its eyes are bezel set in white gold with two pear-shaped brilliant cut diamonds.
-Cradled above the 10kt yellow gold base of the statue is the famed 12.72 carat “Atocha Star” emerald, which was recovered in the 1980s from The Atocha, the Spanish treasure galleon that was lost in 1622.
+The Golden Eagle, is thought to be the third largest solid gold sculpture in the world.
+Some people have compared the beauty of The Golden Eagle to that of the legend of the Maltese Falcon.
+The eagle is hand-crafted in 18kt white gold, 14kt white and yellow gold and 10k yellow gold and took more than 4,000 hours to create with a team of more than 40 craftsman.
+Its head is pave set with 763 round brilliant-cut diamonds, and its eyes are bezel set in white gold with two pear-shaped brilliant cut diamonds.
+Cradled above the yellow gold base is the famed 12.72 carat “Atocha Star” emerald.
+The “Atocha Star” Emerald was recovered after spending almost 400 years at the bottom of the ocean and was part of the largest treasure ever recovered from the Spanish treasure galleon The Atocha.

-Prospective buyers, members of the media and people who may wish to help are invited to contact Shore at 1-604-857-2488 or email at Ron(at)GreatHunt(dot)com.
+Interested parties and members of the media who would like more information can contact Shore at 1-604-857-2488 or email: Ron(at)GreatHunt(dot)com.

-More information on the Golden Eagle, and the remarkable story behind Shore’s treasure, is available at http://www.TheGoldenEagle.ca.
+A video of The Golden Eagle, and the rest of this remarkable story is available at http://www.TheGoldenEagle.ca.